huzaifa786313/Otago-Polytechnic/Special-Topic/Lab3.md

 <img src="Images/topologyphysical.PNG">

-## ** REDO THE TOPOLOGY ** instead of the cloud it connects to the pc? actually it wont be physically connected?

 - Cable these 2 routers together according to the topology above
 - Console onto R1/R2

-- SWITCH inbetween R1 and cloud?
+- Cable R1 and the PC into the switch according to the topology

 On R1
 ```